 demo-attachment-222-Group-29

-The website saltoinclusion.eu continuously works on improving the use of the site with the aim of becoming more accessible to persons with fewer opportunities, in the firm belief that every person has the right to a dignified, equal and independent life.
+The website www.saltoinclusion.eu seeks to ensure that its services are accessible to persons with disabilities.
+Substantial funds have been invested to simplify the use of the site in order to make it more accessible to persons with disabilities, in the firm belief that every person has the right to a dignified, equal, comfortable and independent life.

 salto-get-involved-inside-illustration